upyog/test-automation/README.md

-# DIGIT Test Automation Framework Setup guide
+# UPYOG Test Automation Framework Setup guide
 ## Table of Contents
 * [About the Project](#about-the-project)
   * [Technology Used](#technology-used)